 If they ask how airplanes stay up, they may not fully realize the significance of thrust and lift, but they might enjoy making paper airplanes and watching how the shape changes the flight.

-While these activities won’t completely answer the question, they’ll form a valuable foundation you can refer back to later when your children can understand.
+While these activities won’t completely answer the question, they’ll form a valuable foundation.
+Later, you will be able to refer back to it when your children can understand.

 How Much Your Children Want to Know

 A question is almost always a request to begin learning, but how much do your children want to learn?
-They may be satisfied with a short, concise answer that gives them a basic understanding of the concept.
+They may accept a short, concise answer that gives them a basic understanding of the concept.
 Or they may try to understand more complicated concepts by asking even more questions.
-Giving them a long explanation they didn’t know they were asking for might make your children think that learning is boring.
+Giving them a long explanation they didn’t want might make your children think that learning is boring.

-So, if your children ask how fish breathe under water, telling them that they have gills might be enough, or you may find yourself explaining how gills filter oxygen out of the water.
+So, if your children ask how fish breathe under water, telling them that they have gills might be enough.
+But you may also find yourself explaining how gills filter oxygen out of the water.